Nineteen Eighty-Four: Plot

-One day, Julia secretly hands Winston a love note, and the two begin a secret affair.
+One day, Julia discreetly hands Winston a love note, and the two begin a secret affair.
 Julia explains that she also loathes the Party, but Winston observes that she is politically apathetic and uninterested in overthrowing the regime.
-Initially meeting in the country, they later meet in a rented room above Mr. Charrington's shop.
+Initially meeting in the country, they later meet in a rented room above Mr Charrington's shop.
 During the affair, Winston remembers the disappearance of his family during the civil war of the 1950s and his tense relationship with his estranged wife Katharine.
 Weeks later, O'Brien invites Winston to his flat, where he introduces himself as a member of the Brotherhood and sends Winston a copy of The Theory and Practice of Oligarchical Collectivism by Goldstein.

 Meanwhile, during the nation's Hate Week, Oceania's enemy suddenly changes from Eurasia to Eastasia, which goes mostly unnoticed.
-Winston is recalled to the Ministry to help make the necessary revisions to the records.
+Winston is recalled to the Ministry to assist in making the necessary revisions to the records.
 Winston and Julia read parts of Goldstein's book, which explains how the Party maintains power, the true meanings of its slogans, and the concept of perpetual war.
-It argues that the Party can be overthrown if proles rise up against it.
-However, Winston never gets the opportunity to read the chapter that explains 'why' the Party is motivated to maintain power.
+It argues that the Party can be overthrown if the proles rise against it.
+However, Winston never gets the opportunity to read the chapter that explains why the Party took power and is motivated to maintain it.

-Winston and Julia are captured when Mr. Charrington is revealed to be a Thought Police agent, and they are imprisoned at the Ministry of Love.
-O'Brien arrives, also revealing himself as a Thought Police agent.
-O'Brien tells Winston that he will never know whether the Brotherhood actually exists and that Goldstein's book was written collaboratively by him and other Party members.
-Over several months, Winston is starved and tortured to bring his beliefs in line with the Party.
-O'Brien takes Winston to Room 101 for the final stage of re-education, which contains each prisoner's worst fear.
-When confronted with a cage holding frenzied rats, Winston denounces Julia to save himself, and pledges allegiance to the Party.
+Winston and Julia are captured when Mr Charrington is revealed to be an undercover Thought Police agent, and they are separated and imprisoned at the Ministry of Love.
+O'Brien also shows himself to be a member of the Thought Police and a participant in a false flag operation that targets political dissidents within the Party.
+Over several months, Winston is starved and relentlessly tortured to bring his beliefs in line with the Party.
+O'Brien tells Winston that he will never know whether the Brotherhood actually exists and that Goldstein's book was written collaboratively by him and other Party members; furthermore, O'Brien reveals to Winston that the Party sees power not as a means but as an end, and the ultimate purpose of the Party is to seek power entirely for its own sake.
+For the final stage of re-education, O'Brien takes Winston to Room 101, which contains each prisoner's worst fear.
+When confronted with rat torture, Winston denounces Julia and pledges allegiance to the Party.

-Winston is released back into public life and continues to frequent the Chestnut Tree café.
-One day, Winston encounters Julia, who was also tortured.
-Both reveal that they betrayed the other and are no longer in love.
+Winston is released into public life and continues to frequent the Chestnut Tree café.
+He encounters Julia, and both reveal that they have betrayed each other and are no longer in love.
 Back in the café, a news alert celebrates Oceania's supposed massive victory over Eurasian armies in Africa.
 Winston finally accepts that he loves Big Brother.